Academic Regulations Governing PG Studies, 2023-24

 The University offers two types of research postgraduate programs, namely Master of Philosophy (MPhil), and Doctor of Philosophy (PhD).
 MPhil programs are normally several terms in duration and require a combination of coursework and independent research; whereas PhD programs are normally several years in duration and require a combination of coursework and independent research, with major emphasis placed on research.

-Postgraduates are registered in programs under one of the Schools or the Interdisciplinary Programs Office.
+Postgraduates are registered in programs under one of the Schools or the Academy of Interdisciplinary Studies.

 23. Study Load